 Lung health also varies from season to season.
-The winter season (Vata season) is particularly harsh for the lungs.
 In Ayurvedic context, when too much Vata (space +air) accumulates in the lungs we experience breathlessness, dry coughs, asthma, hoarseness of the voice, weak voice, pain when breathing and even lung allergies.
 If you are experiencing any of these, your lung health might be out of balance.

 Ayurveda has effective remedies to bring an agitated dosha back into balance through diet, lifestyle and herb concoctions.
-To ensure health of our lungs even in the harsh winter season, let’s dive into ancient wisdom that’s highly effective even today.
+To ensure the health of our lungs, let’s dive into ancient wisdom that’s highly effective even today.

 Bala, which means strength, is the Ayurvedic word for immunity.
 There are two major elements that impact Bala, and these are Ama and Ojas.
 Ama is the sticky product of undigested food, and lowers immunity in the body.
 When it spreads in the body, it clogs the channels that carry food to the cells and the channels that remove wastes.
 Ojas is the opposite of Ama.
 It is the product of perfect digestion, and enhances health and wellbeing.
 The goal of all treatments and therapies of Ayurveda is to enhance Ojas.
 Lung health imbalance is caused by increase an in Ama in the lungs.